How to Get an Idaho Marriage License

 You do not have to be an Idaho resident to apply for an Idaho marriage license but the license is only valid for ceremonies performed within Idaho state lines.
 You can apply for a marriage license in any county in Idaho and use it anywhere within the state.

 Your Idaho marriage license MUST be returned to the recorders office it was issued from.
 You or your officiant can return the license.
-Due to COVID you are encouraged to mail the license instead of dropping it off in person.
+It can be dropping off in-person or returned by mail.

 Idaho doesn’t require a waiting period.
 You can use your marriage license the same day you obtain it.
 Your Idaho marriage license is valid for a year.
 If you don’t use it or have it recorded within a year, it will expire.